tedai-hackathon/information-2024/faq.md

 ## Where will the code reside and what licenses will be considered?
 LF AI & Data Foundation has created a GitHub organization.
 We recommend all participants publish their source code as a repo to this organization.
 The code must use an OSI-approved license.

+## Can my entire team participate remotely?
+No, this is an in-person event.
+You can have a registered remote team member, but at least one team member must be present and it is the team's responsibility to manage the remote participation.

 ## How do I contact organizers about the hackathon?
 Send us an email at  TEDAI.hackathon@gmail.com.